Chester, UK Guide

 Approximately 1 hour 15 minutes by train from Chester.
 Nestled in a loop of the River Severn, Shrewsbury is a historic market town with a wealth of medieval architecture.
 Explore Shrewsbury Castle, wander through the Quarry Park, and discover the town's many independent shops and cafes.
 With its charming atmosphere and rich history, Shrewsbury offers a relaxing and enjoyable day trip.

-Approximately 2 hours by car from Chester (to the edge of the park).
+Approximately 2 hours by train from Chester (may require a change).
 A vibrant city steeped in musical history, Liverpool offers a diverse range of attractions.
 Explore the Albert Dock, a UNESCO World Heritage site, home to museums, galleries, and restaurants.
 Immerse yourself in the world of The Beatles at The Beatles Story and visit the iconic Cavern Club.
 With its rich maritime heritage and thriving cultural scene, Liverpool provides a stimulating and memorable day trip.

 Approximately 45 minutes by train from Chester.
 Step back in time in the charming walled town of Conwy, dominated by its imposing medieval castle.
 Explore the well-preserved Conwy Castle, a UNESCO World Heritage site, and walk along the historic town walls.
 Visit the smallest house in Great Britain and enjoy the picturesque harbor.
 With its rich history and stunning coastal scenery, Conwy offers a delightful day trip.